 Create A Barrier

 Creating a barrier between the sewer lines in your lawn and the tree roots that are making their way freely is the best defense against future plumbing problems.
-This also has the added capability of allowing you to keep any of the trees that are in your lawn.
+This also has the added capability of allowing you to keep any of the trees that are on your lawn.
 That way, you are getting all of the benefits of being protected from the elements and having a wonderful level of shade while also being able to protect your sewer from unwanted expenses.
 One type of barrier is to use slow-release chemicals and spread these near the sewer lines, where they can prevent the roots from breaking in.
-Another option is to place metal or wood barriers anywhere from 6 to 12" further into the ground than the pipes, running vertically, to prevent the roots from growing into the pipes.
+Another option is to place metal or wood barriers anywhere from 6 to 12″ further into the ground than the pipes, running vertically, to prevent the roots from growing into the pipes.

 Plant Sewer-Safe Trees

 There is, also, such a thing as sewer-safe trees!
 Sewer-safe trees are those that grow at a slower rate, while also having a smaller root ball, or spread.
-If the roots spread out less, you're safer to place them closer to the sewer line.
-If you cannot live without the bigger trees and you need to have them in your lawn - you can!
+If the roots spread out less, you’re safer to place them closer to the sewer line.
+If you cannot live without the bigger trees and you need to have them on your lawn – you can!
 Just be sure to know where your sewer lines are and plant the trees as far away from those lines as possible.

 Know The Signs